Spacebody/My-Codes/Codes in Swift/README.md

-#This is some Swift files for learning Swift.
+#This is some files for learning Swift.
 Just some simple codes.
 I am learning Swift.